-- Post anything abusive, defamatory, obscene or otherwise illegal.
-This includes but is not limited to not using words or sharing content that is offensive or inflammatory, such as language, names or content that is sexist, racist, homophobic, transphobic, anti-Semitic, Islamophobic, sexually explicit, abusive, contains swearing or is otherwise likely to cause offence. - Copy or forward email or any other private messages without permission, unless as reporting inappropriate or offensive behaviour of other users through official channels. - Include material that is confidential or the copyright of which is owned by someone else, unless you have first obtained permission. - Post any advertising or promotional material. - Behave in an impolite or offensive manner. - Deliberate or reckless activities having, with reasonable likelihood, any of the following characteristics: - Wasting staff effort or Durham University resources; - Corrupting or destroying other users' data; - Violating the privacy of other users; - Disrupting the work of other users; - Continuing any activity, including use of software or hardware, after Durham University staff has requested that such activity cease for example where such use or activity is causing disruption to Durham University systems. - Other misuse of any Durham University online platforms, such as the introduction of "viruses" or other harmful software or malware, to Sutton Trust resources, other users of any online platform for Sutton Trust activity, or another Organisation's network.
+- O Post anything abusive, defamatory, obscene or otherwise illegal.
+This includes but is not limited to not using words or sharing content that is offensive or inflammatory, such as language, names or content that is sexist, racist, homophobic, transphobic, anti-Semitic, Islamophobic, sexually explicit, abusive, contains swearing or is otherwise likely to cause offence. - Copy or forward email or any other private messages without permission, unless as reporting inappropriate or offensive behaviour of other users through official channels.
+Include material that is confidential or the copyright of which is owned by someone else, unless you have first obtained permission. post any advertising or promotional material. - o Behave in an impolite or offensive manner. - Deliberate or reckless activities having, with reasonable likelihood, any of the following characteristics: - Wasting staff effort or Durham University resources; - Corrupting or destroying other users' data; - Violating the privacy of other users; - ■Disrupting the work of other users; - Continuing any activity, including use of software or hardware, after Durham

-Durham University reserves the right to remove, vary or amend any of the content which appears online, as part of any online Sutton Trust activity, at any time and without prior notice.

-When submitting postings or assignments as part of Sutton Trust you must give due acknowledgement for material quoted from other sources.

-Typical on site rules for student conduct include:

-- Comply with the requests of your Event Staff, Academic Teaching Staff, Site Manager and Mentors. - Adhere to the timetable including arriving to breakfast punctually and respecting any curfew. - Attend all classes, guest lectures and activities on time. - Leave your rooms, the refectory and classrooms tidy at all times and dispose of litter appropriately. - Not leave the site unescorted by residential staff except by agreement with the Sutton Trust senior staff. - Not wander around the site or use the computer resources unescorted by residential staff unless expressly allowed to do so. - Not enter any accommodation block or other students' bedrooms, except your own. - Not deface, tamper with or damage the university's or other people's property. - Refrain from using inappropriate language (eg, swearing) and behave in an appropriate and responsible manner at all times.

-- Not speak to members of the press should any visit one of the events unless this has been cleared with Sutton Trust senior staff.
+- University staff has requested that such activity cease for example where such use or activity is causing disruption to Durham University systems. - Other misuse of STEP's online platforms, such as the introduction of "viruses" or other harmful software or malware via STEP to resources on STEP, other users of the STEP online platform, or another Organisation's network. - Durham University reserves the right to remove, vary or amend any of the content which appears on the STEP online platforms at any time and without prior notice. - When submitting postings or assignments within STEP you must give due acknowledgement for material quoted from other sources. - Typical on site rules for student conduct include: - Comply with the requests of your Event Staff, Academic Teaching Staff, Site Manager and Mentors. - Adhere to the timetable including arriving to breakfast punctually and respecting any curfew. - Attend all classes, guest lectures and activities on time. - Leave your rooms, the refectory and classrooms tidy at all times and dispose of litter appropriately. - Not leave the site unescorted by residential staff except by agreement with the STEP senior staff. - Not wander around the site or use the computer resources unescorted by residential staff unless expressly allowed to do so. - o Not enter any accommodation block or other students' bedrooms, except your own. - o Not deface, tamper with or damage the university's or other people's property. - Refrain from using inappropriate language (eg, swearing) and behave in an appropriate and responsible manner at all times. - Not speak to members of the press should any visit one of the events unless this has been cleared with STEP senior staff.
 (This is for the protection and safety of others and to respect the privacy of others). - Should there be any in place at the time of on-site visits, adhere to any additional university policies or guidelines related to Covid-19 to protect the community (unless you are exempt).
 The university guidance is continually updated in line with government guidance, and as such any policies or guidelines linked to this, will be communicated separately, prior to each individual on site event, to provide the most up to date information.